codingdud/brutforce-/README.md

 # brutforce-
-show how brutforce attcak work
+show how brutforce attcak work by using python